-Prior to lodging a PDA development application, applicants are strongly encouraged to engage with the MEDQ, or its delegate, via pre-application processes to obtain feedback, resolve key issues and help facilitate an efficient assessment process.
+Prior to lodging a PDA development application, applicants are strongly encouraged to engage with the MEDQ, or its delegate9, via pre-application processes to obtain feedback, resolve key issues and help facilitate an efficient assessment process.

-The MEDQ may delegate certain function and powers under section 169 of the ED Act.
-Development assessment powers have been delegated by the MEDQ to the CRRDA.
+$^{\,\,9\,\,}$ The MEDQ may delegate certain function and powers under section 169 of the ED Act.